studentmtk/docs-nibiru/docs/run-nodes/testnet/node-daemon.md

 - **State-machine**: The application, defined with the Cosmos-SDK.
 - **Consensus Engine**: Engine combining the networking and consensus layers that connects to the application via a socket protocol satisfying the [Application BlockChain Interface (ABCI)](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html#abci-overview).
 The consensus engine is responsible for sharing blocks and transactions between nodes and establishing an immutable order of transactions (the blockchain).

-Currently, Nibiru uses **Tendermint Core** its consensus engine, which means that the start command is implemented to boot up a Tendermint node.
+Nibiru uses **Tendermint Core** as its consensus engine, which means that the start command is implemented to boot up a Tendermint node.
 The Tendermint node can be created with app because the latter satisfies the [`abci.Application` interface](https://github.com/tendermint/tendermint/blob/v0.34.0/abci/types/application.go#L7-L32) (given that `app` extends the Cosmos-SDK [`baseapp`](https://docs.cosmos.network/v0.45/core/baseapp.html)).

 ## Syncing a Node